-What comes to your mind when you think of wildlife in the UK?
-Let me guess.
-Foxes, hedgehogs, rabbits and squirrels.
-If you’re lucky, you might even come across a badger or a deer.
-Okay, so we might not be able to compete with the likes Kenya or Alaska when it comes to wildlife.
-But the truth is, the UK actually has plenty of wonderful, weird, beautiful and sometimes creepy wild animals to discover.
+Even though Britain might not be able to compete with the likes of Kenya or Alaska when it comes to wildlife, the truth is the UK has plenty of beautiful and strange wild animals to discover.
 All you need to know is where to find them!
 Let’s take a closer look at the rare wildlife species in the UK.

 Polecats were almost wiped out in Britain in the last century.
 They were pushed to extinction because they were considered pests.
 After successful conservation efforts, the population has soared and the polecat has made a comeback.
 A member of the weasel family and an ancestor of the ferret, they have bandit-like faces and soft brown fur.
 We must say, they’re actually quite cute.